-- Identify sufficient part-time flexible vacancies to accommodate excess part-time flexibles as follows: - Vacancies in other crafts within the installation; - Vacancies in all crafts in other installations
+- Identify sufficient part-time flexible vacancies to accommodate excess part-time flexibles as follows: - o vacancies in other crafts within the installation; - o vacancies in all crafts in other installations.

 The part-time flexible employees subject to involuntary reassignment may request to be reassigned to vacancies beginning with the vacancies in other crafts within the installation.